 Operating income - Profit realized from operations.
 In Norton Healthcare's case, patient service margin plus investment income.

 Patient service margin - Financial results from our organization's core business, patient care services.
-Patient service margin represents the profit generated by providing patient services, less direct expenses (salaries, benefits, medications, supplies and bad debts) and fixed expenses (depreciation, rent and interest).
-Patient service margin can be expressed as a dollar amount ($51.3 million for Norton Healthcare in 2006, which represents revenues minus operating and fixed expenses); or as a percentage (4.5 percent for Norton Healthcare in 2006, which represents patient service margin divided by total revenues.)
+Patient service margin represents the surplus (or loss) generated by providing patient services, less direct expenses (salaries, benefits, medications, supplies and bad debts) and fixed expenses (depreciation, rent and interest).

 Total system assets - The amount of total assets of the company, which includes cash, cash equivalents, patient accounts receivable, investments, property, equipment and other assets.